PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 Mill argued that if two situations differ in only one circumstance and a phenomenon occurs in one and not in the other, this circumstance is the effect, or cause.
 Biologists such as Kenneth Miller say that all that is needed for natural selection to work is the presence of selection, replication, and mutation.
 But these do not automatically lead to "complexity" or something "interesting".
 The evolution experiments of Sol Spiegelman and of Richard Lenski do not show those, but have genomes that rapidly decay.

 ### The Challenge of Multiple Simultaneous Mutations (pages 345-352) ###

+This is basically a discussion of Michael Behe's argument that major innovations require multiple mutations, each of which is individually disadvantageous, with an advantage only when they get together.
+It is extremely improbable that these can be brought together by natural selection.